These are some of my favorite quotes that inspire this site and shape its vision.

 “To achieve great things, two things are needed; a plan, and not quite enough time.”

 These last three quotes are the most self-explanatory, and shape my attitude towards writing.
 Specially the last one 😉.

 - Sourced from here, but explained better here although cited with different wording. [return]

 - Mentioned by Ibn Ḥajar and al-Sakhawī [return]

 - Wording from here, but the complete and accurate quote is probably here. [return]

 - Shaykh Yūsuf al-Qaraḍawī explains the benefits and importance of self-reflection and self-account [return]

-- Sourced from here but translation is from elsewhere. [return]
+- Sourced from here but the translation is from somewhere else… [return]